 Wall sits are great for relieving lower back pain and improving your quads.
 The back-to-back wall sit is a slight variation to the typical wall sit.
 It involves two people and requires zero equipment - making it the perfect couple's workout at home.

 Start off with both of you standing back-to-back.
 Slide your legs 2 feet away from your back, and slowly start to lower yourself as your knees bend.
 Hold the position once your thighs are 90 degrees to your legs and start the timer.
 Remember: If either one of you gives up before the other, both of you will fall.

 Tip: Decide how long you want to hold the position and place the timer somewhere you can see.
 This will help both of you to maintain proper form while you wait for the timer to run out.

-This is how to do a wall sit and tricep dip
+This is how you do a wall sit and triceps dip.

 Tip: Make the wall sit a little more difficult by extending your legs further.
-Increase the intensity of the tricep dips by moving slower, increasing the time under tension.
+Increase the intensity of the triceps dips by moving slower, increasing the time under tension.

-This is how to do a jump squats high five
+This is how you do jump squats high five.

-Squats are tough… jump squats are tougher… but jump squat high fives, oh boy, you’re in for a treat.
-This is a highly effective but demanding couple’s workout.
+Squats are tough... jump squats are tougher... but jump squats high five, oh boy, you’re in for a treat.
+This is a highly effective but demanding couple's workout.

 Start off by facing each other - get into a squat position, arms fully extended and legs shoulder-width apart.
 Jump as high as you can, bringing your arm up and high-fiving your partner with both hands.
 Retract your arms back as you land, immediately jump and high-five again to maintain that momentum and timing.
 Try to do 3 sets of 10 reps each.
 Don't beat yourself up if you start to lose sync by the third set.
 Just keep on going!